OrchardSkills/OrchardSkills.OrchardCore.TheCleanBlogTheme-Razor/README.md

 # OrchardSkills.OrchardCore.TheCleanBlogTheme
-An Orchard Core CMS theme based off of the Start Bootstrap Clean Blog Theme
+An Orchard Core CMS theme based off of the Start Bootstrap Clean Blog Theme using Razor